andrewwhitehouse/andrewwhitehouse.github.io/_posts/2018-06-18-how-to-fail-at-almost-everything.md

 ---
-title:  "Book Notes: How to Fail At Almost Everything and Still Wing Big, by Scott Adams"
+title:  "Book Notes: How to Fail At Almost Everything and Still Win Big, by Scott Adams"
 ---

 ![How To Fail At Almost Everything And Still Win Big, by Scott Adams]({{site.url}}/assets/how-to-fail.png)